The Market Line at Essex Crossing: Developers Envision the World’s Next Great Public Market

 On paper, the plan sounds great.
 For people in the community, there’s likely to be at least some skepticism about the ambitious proposal to create a world-class market that feels like an integral part of the neighborhood.
 Will the design live up to expectations?
 Will Delancey Street Associates be able to bring together a truly diverse and distinctive collection of vendors?
 We probably won’t have those answers until the day the Market Line opens.

 Given the large-scale of the retail project, you also have to wonder whether it’s sustainable.
 Right now, local businesses complain about a lack of daytime foot traffic.
 Restaurants and shops struggle, especially when they are fully dependent on the local community, as opposed to destination customers coming from elsewhere.
 Essex Crossing includes 250,000 sq. ft. of office space, meaning more daytime activity in the future.
 One-thousand new apartments as part of the Seward Park development will also help.
-But still, creating a huge market geared primarily to the neighborhood seems like a risky proposition.
+Even so, creating a huge market dependent on the local community seems like a risky proposition.

 Andrew Katz, however, said he’s convinced it’s a winning strategy: